-In addition to the requirements of section 17.96.060 of this chapter, unless otherwise specified, all projects in the Community Core District subject to design review shall comply with the Community Core Design Guidelines.
-The purpose of the Community Core Design Guidelines is to ensure the addition of high-quality architecture for new development, while maintaining the unique character of existing building stock found in the Community Core.
+In addition to the requirements of section 17.96.060 of this chapter, unless otherwise specified, thestandards of this section apply to projects in the Community Core Districtall projects in the Community Core District subject to design review should consider and incorporate the goals and recommendations ofall complywith the Community Core Design Guidelines.
+The purpose of theis Community Core Design Guidelinessection is to ensure the addition of high quality high-quality architecture for new development, while maintaining the unique character of existing building stock found in the Community Core.